Eddie Price III: Resignation

 The Mandeville City Council set about to choose an interim mayor.

-On October 16, 2009, Price plead guilty to tax evasion and depriving citizens of honest services through mail fraud.
+On October 16, 2009, Price pleaded guilty to tax evasion and depriving citizens of honest services through mail fraud.
 He was to be sentenced on January 28, 2010.
 On October 17, 2009, Edward "Buddy" Lyons, having been chosen by the Mandeville City Council, was sworn in as interim mayor of Mandeville.
 Lyons (born 1929) is a former mayor of Houma, president of Terrebonne Parish, and member of the Terrebonne Parish police jury.
 After retiring to Mandeville, he served for 5 months on the Mandeville City Council in 2000 to complete the unexpired term of Jack McGuire.
 Lyons, in applying to be interim mayor, agreed not to be a candidate in the March 27, 2010, special election to select a mayor to complete the term to which Price had been elected and which ends in 2012.
 The hotly contested election was won by Republican Donald Villere in a 3-vote majority over Republican Trilby Lenfant, 1,372 votes to 1,369.